 |Endotoxin level||Based on grade||Limulus Amebocyte Lysate (LAL) assay|

 |Bioburden||No growth on agar plate after 48 hours||Bioburden assay|

 For more information about our QC measures, click here.

 It is time to choose the optimal grade for your DNA plasmid based on downstream application!

 Frequently Asked Questions

 Q: What is "animal-free cultivation media"?
 What is the advanced animal-free prep process and when would I need it?

-A: Multiple studies have shown that highly supercoiled plasmids have many applications for both in vivo and in vitro work.
-For example, supercoiling can strongly influence transfection efficiency, and can have several sides effects for DNA therapy.
-In addition, the supercoil percent has been determined as a predictor of plasmid performance and is recognized by many regulatory groups.
+A: The supercoiled state of a DNA plasmid corresponds to its functional or active state in an application: the higher the supercoil level, the closer the structure of the prepared DNA plasmid to natural DNA, and hence, its better functionality.
+Multiple studies have shown that highly supercoiled plasmids are key to the success of numerous in vivo and in vitro applications.
+For example, supercoiling can strongly influence transfection efficiency or can lead to sides effects in DNA therapy.
+In general, the supercoil percentage has been determined as a predictor of plasmid performance and is recognized by many regulatory entities.

 Q: How do endotoxins affect my research goals?